 Clinical Mental Health Counseling MS

-Offered primarily online, Saint Joseph's University's Master of Science in Clinical Mental Health Counseling will prepare you to work as a licensed counselor serving clients, including individuals and families who struggle with addiction, relational difficulties, self-harm, thoughts of suicide and mental health disorders such as anxiety and depression.
+Offered primarily online, the Clinical Mental Health Counseling MS program at Saint Joseph’s University will prepare you to work as a licensed counselor within a supportive community of learners, making an impact on clients’ wellbeing from your first day in the program.
 The 60-credit program includes 700 hours of supervised fieldwork and an optional built-in certificate in addiction counseling.

 The United States is seeing a rise in demand for mental health counselors and addiction specialists throughout the country.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 5.5 percent of adults aged 18 or older were diagnosed with a serious mental illness (SMI) in 2021.
 Now more than ever, it’s important that the individuals who fill counseling roles approach their work with an empathic, human-centered and ethical approach.

 Courses in the Clinical Mental Health Counseling MS program include: